Spal13/spal13.github.io/README.md

 #### Battery Sensing
-We included sensing of the battery voltage to display the SOC of our batteries as well as generate a GAIN scaler that we could apply to our motor gains as the batteries discharged.
+We included sensing of the battery voltage to display the SOC of our batteries as well as generate a scaler value that we could apply to our motor gains as the batteries discharged.
 The gain scaler was never implemented.
 Because the battery voltage was larger than the maximum input voltage of 3.3V, a voltage divider was used to scale down the voltage from a maximum voltage of approximately 9V to approximately 2.93V.

 ### Control System
-#### STM32 w/ Shoe of Brian
+#### STM32 & Shoe of Brian
 The system is controlled using an STM32 Nucleo-L476RG microcontroller running MicroPython.
 The Nucleo interfaces with all sensors and actuators (motors) and executes the main control logic.

 A Shoe of Brian board was used as an interface when working with MicroPython, allowing us to upload micropython program files such as main scripts, drivers, and task files.
 ### Communication System
 #### Communication Module (ESP32)
+Two ESP32 modules were used to implement a transparent serial bridge between the STM32 and a laptop.
+The ESP32 on Romi relayed data between UART4 and ESP-Now (a wireless communication protocal), transmitting received serial data wirelessly and forwarding incoming wireless data to the STM32.
+The second ESP32, connected via USB, performed a similar role, bridging wireless communication to the laptop over USB.

 ### Custom 3D Prints
-Custom hardware was 3D printed to allow for the bump sensors to be placed infront of the Romi without interfering with the line sensor.
-The custom mount was also given a "C" shape to be able to securely move solo cups around the obstacle course for bonus points; although this feature was never utilized as we did not attempt to move any cups.
+Custom hardware was 3D printed to allow for the bump sensors to be placed in front of Romi without interfering with the line sensor.
+The custom mount was also given a "C" shape to be able to securely move solo cups around the obstacle course for bonus points.
+Unfortunately, this feature was never utilized as we did not attempt to move any cups.

 ### NUCELO Pinout
 Below, a table is shown documenting our final pinout of the NUCLEO board to all of the Romi sensors and motors, including power distribution and I/O